 Ehsan Bayat: An Afghan Hero With the Heart Of A Humanitarian

 Born in Kabul and growing up during the difficult era of the Soviet occupation of Afghanistan, entrepreneur and philanthropist Ehsanollah Bayat made a commitment to help rebuild his nation when given the opportunity.
-And, in the almost fifteen years, he has generously implemented his vision through the creation of three important entities fundamental to rebuilding Afghanistan through sustainable development, peace, democracy and employment: Ariana Television and Radio Network (ATN); the Bayat Foundation; and the Afghan Wireless Communication Company (AWCC).
+And, in the fifteen years since Ehsanollah Bayat established the Bayat Group of companies in Afghanistan, he has generously implemented his vision through the creation of three important entities fundamental to rebuilding Afghanistan through sustainable development, peace, democracy and employment: Ariana Television and Radio Network (ATN); the Bayat Foundation; and the Afghan Wireless Communication Company (AWCC).
 Each of these initiatives has helped redefine key sectors and make significant differences in the Afghan economy and the everyday lives of Afghan citizens, specifically telecommunications that reconnects Afghanistan with the world; unbiased media that empowers and showcases Afghan arts and culture; and effective charitable outreach dedicated to improving the quality of life for the youth, women, poor, and elderly of Afghanistan.

 “Our nation’s future belongs to the Afghan youth and children of today.
 We need to establish modern medical facilities to ensure healthy births; build new schools to deliver essential education; and develop modern world-class industries that provide job opportunities as well as sophisticated communications infrastructure to enable Afghans to engage the networked world.